metablaster/WindowsFirewallRuleset/README.md

 you have rules in GPO whose group name interfere with group names from this ruleset, however
-**this does not apply to** `ResetFirewall.ps1` which will clear GPO rules completly and leave only those in control panel.
+**this does not apply to** `ResetFirewall.ps1` which will clear GPO rules completely and leave only those in control panel.
 - If you want to be 100% sure please export your current GPO rules first, for more info see [ManageGPOFirewall.md](https://github.com/metablaster/WindowsFirewallRuleset/blob/master/Readme/ManageGPOFirewall.md)
 - The scripts will ask you what rules you want,